 RCx Building Tune-Up (Tune-Up) is for customers less than about 150,000 ft2 but with more than 100 kW of peak demand.
 This offering offers an implementation incentive in addition to the RCx study incentive provided in the other offerings.

 Navigant anticipates that the evaluation will pursue the following research areas for CY2020 to CY2021.
+Due to reduced budget, evaluation will not conduct process evaluation and impact sample sizes will be reduced in 2020.

 Table 1.
 Evaluation Approaches – Two Year Plan